AndresCotton/rational_numbers/README.md

 - (F) The number of correct answers can go from 1 to 23.
 - (G) Total time is reported in miliseconds.

-This datasets were obtained by Andrés Rieznik, Verónica C. Ramenzoni, Florencia Rocca, Carolina Londoño & Valeria Edelsztein by a Massive Online Experiment with previous informed consent.
+This datasets were obtained by Andrés Rieznik, Verónica C. Ramenzoni, Florencia Rocca, Carolina Londoño & Valeria Edelsztein and by the public communication of science group "El Gato y la Caja" via a Massive Online Experiment with previous informed consent.